allegro/allegro.tech/_posts/2017-06-27-How to approach testing in development process.md

 were already agreed on and could be considered stable.
 We started writing manual test cases using our test management tool.
 It was a good idea, as we had a lot of questions about different states of an application, its behavior, edge cases, etc. Eventually, it resulted in fewer bugs at the end of a development stage.
 When TCs ('Test Cases') were ready, we asked developers, UX engineers and a product owner to review our tests.
 They pointed out cases we did not think of and clarified some information in TCs.
 It gave us better insight into how the application should work, and gave us great project documentation.
 We created manual test cases being a base for regression testing.
 But first, we used them for regular functional testing of new features.
 Then we included test cases created for new features to a new regression test set, and ran it one more time when a release candidate was ready.

 Although it may seem that with an increasing number of regression test cases it took more time to execute the regression tests with each release, it did not.
 For each release-specific regression test, cases were chosen based on areas subject to changes.
 After testing new features for a specific release, there was no need to run all test cases for that feature if nothing was changed.
 It was sufficient to run the main test scenarios only.
 As a result, the set for regression testing was always different.
 Therefore, we knew how much time testing might take.
 And what happened when we found new bugs when running regression tests?
 In such situation, a product owner, QA engineers, UX specialists and developers discussed the bugs criticality.
 Such defect triage allowed us to decide what to fix in next releases, and what had to be fixed immediately.
 When developers created a new build with all necessary fixes, we ran the regression tests once again, but we used less test cases just to check areas with modified code and verify core functionalities.
 After finding a new critical issue, we repeated the process one more time.
-Fixes are always checked using separate branches, before being merged into next release candidate, but regression is performed on RC ('Release Candidate') with all necessary fixes.
+Fixes are always checked using separate branches, before being merged into next release candidate, but regression is performed on RC (‘Release Candidate’) with all necessary fixes.

 You may wonder where is the automation in this process?
 We have one set of automated sanity tests for new builds.
 It covers main functionalities of an application and is run on all branches, so feedback concerning builds is quick.
 We